Caninsulin®

 A.

 There is no way to put a specific time on it since each dog is different.
 Sometimes the stabilisation process will require you to try different insulin dosages, diets, or injection frequencies.
 Stabilisation can be achieved sometimes within a month, or other times over a year from when therapy first started.
-It is very important to work closely with your vet during this process to avoid further complications.
+It is very important to work closely with your vet and vet nurse team during this process to avoid further complications.
 Even after your dog is stabilised, frequent vet visits will be necessary to maintain good health.

 A.